ant0/ctf_writeups/2018_metasploit_community_ctf/ubuntu/9_of_hearts/solution.md

 # 9 of Hearts - port 8777

 Similar to 5 of Spades, there was a webservice here with seemingly nothing on it.
-I actually solved this one by finding it from the host box:
+I actually solved this one by finding it from the host box (see King of Hearts for more info):

 ```
 find / -name "*.png"